Last revision: 13/03/2023

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-This document allows an employer to establish a new policy defining the applicable rules according to teleworking.
-Teleworking allows an employee to carry out his work, normally intended to be performed within the company, outside the company's premises using the equipment and communication facilities provided by the employer.
+This document allows an employer to establish a policy on the rules relating to teleworking.
+Teleworking allows an employee to carry out his work, normally intended to be performed within the company, outside the company's premises using the equipment and communication tools provided by the employer.

 As a general rule, teleworking requires the agreement of both the employee and the employer.
 However, in the context of coronavirus (Covid-19) pandemic, the Canada Labour Code allows employers to implement teleworking without the employee's agreement, in order to ensure the continuity of the activity and the protection of employees.
 It can then be set up without respecting any particular formality.

-The implementation of a policy allows the employer to define the conditions under which teleworking will take place, as well as the modalities of the beginning and end of the teleworking period.
-Teleworking can be extended to all workplaces where it can be carried out, included but not limited to the following cases :
+The implementation of a policy allows the employer to define the conditions under which teleworking will take place, and define the beginning and end of the teleworking period.
+Teleworking can be extended to all workplaces where it can be carried out, including but not limited to the following:

 The employee working from home has the same rights as employees performing their duties on the company's premises.
 For example, if an accident occurs during the performance of his or her teleworking assignments, the employee will benefit from workplace accident insurance.